 There are various useful features – these include but not limited to:

-- Power adjustments: some brad nailers come with power settings, which can be adjusted depending on the type of material that one is working on.
+- Power adjustments: some brad nailers come with power settings and firing modes, which can be adjusted depending on the type of material that one is working on.

 - Adjustable Depth: Brad nailers should allow you to fine tune how far you can push the fastener into the material you are working on.
 There are brands that allow you to adjust the depth by hand, while others need special tools.
 Remember, a good depth adjustment system boosts the usefulness and makes it perform like multiple tools.